 "Sellers value the business based on what it could be.
 Buyers value it based on what it is."

-After sitting on the buy-side of 40+ deals, these are the five issues that kill deals or compress valuations every time.
-Every one of them is fixable — if you know they exist.
+Nick has watched at least 50 deals fall apart for exactly these reasons.
+These are the five issues that kill deals or compress valuations every time.
+Every one of them is fixable, if you know they exist.

 Real preparation takes time.
 The work is front-loaded, but execution runs over months.